 In the intestine, the virus infects the intestinal cells, causing ulceration leading to diarrhea and life-threatening dehydration as well as bacterial infection as the barrier between the body and intestinal bacteria is lost.
 The patient dies from either dehydration or secondary bacterial infection.
+The infection can be so rapidly overwhelming that death occurs before the vomiting and diarrhea even begins.

 Because most cats are exposed to this virus to some extent, it is unusual for a kitten to have no immunity whatsoever.
 Further, the vaccine is so effective that even one dose can provide long lasting protection.
 As a result, infection is largely limited to unvaccinated younger animals kept in groups such as a colony of barn cats, feral cats or even a group of shelter cats.
 Viral numbers must be large enough to overwhelm partial immunity but once virus laden diarrhea begins to accumulate in the environment, necessary numbers are achievable.
 Mortality of the sick is typically considered 90%, though it has been said that a kitten that survives the first 5 days is likely to survive the infection.

 DIAGNOSIS OF INFECTION

 The infected cat can recover if he/she can be kept alive until his/her immune system recovers from the panleukopenia and can throw off the infection.
 This means that invading intestinal bacteria must be kept at bay with antibiotics and aggressive fluid therapy must control dehydration.
 Hospitalization is required as fluids and medications must be given intravenously.
 Blood sugar must be supported as well and control of pain, nausea and hypothermia is crucial.
 This is essentially the same therapy as for canine parvovirus infection, though the feline experience seems to be more lethal.
 There is little chance of survival without hospitalization.

 If a cat is lucky enough to recover from this infection, generally no permanent damage is retained and the cat goes on with lifetime immunity.

 There is no way to adequately disinfect the environment; any new cats being introduced should simply be vaccinated.